ooni/probe/README.rst

         docker pull openobservatory/ooni-probe:latest
         docker run -p 8842:8842 -d openobservatory/ooni-probe:latest

+If you prefer to run the ooni-probe in a more persistent manner on your host you can add `--restart always` to the execution.

+        docker run -p 8842:8842 --restart always -d openobservatory/ooni-probe:latest

 On the other hand you can also build the image on your local machine:

         git clone https://github.com/TheTorProject/ooni-probe.git